Multiplicity one and strictly stable Allen-Cahn minimal hypersurfaces: Introduction

-A few years ago, the last two authors proposed a program towards the solution of Yau's conjecture.
-In (\cite{MarquesNevesInfinitely}), they developed a technical framework allowing them to extend Almgren-Pitt's ideas to higher parameter min-max families.
-As a result, they concluded existence of infinitely many minimal hypersurfaces in manifolds with positive Ricci curvature, (\cite{MarquesNevesInfinitely}).
-This led to the definition of a non-linear spectrum for the area functional which, together with Liokumovich (\cite{LiokumovichMarquesNeves}), they showed it satisfies a Weyl law.
-In joint work with Irie (\cite{IrieMarquesNeves}), they obtained the density of minimal hypersurfaces for generic metrics as a consequence of the Weyl Law.
-Which also led, in joint work with Song (\cite{MarquesNevesSong}), to the proof of the existence of a equidistributed family of minimal hypersurfaces for generic metrics, solving Yau's conjecture for generic metrics.
-The general case of Yau's conjecture was later solved by Song (\cite{Song}).
+Recently, the last two authors proposed a program to extend Almgren-Pitts' ideas to higher parameter min-max families, with the goal of solving Yau's conjecture (\cite{Yau}) on existence of infinitely many immersed minimal hypersurfaces on arbitrary closed manifolds.
+In (\cite{MarquesNevesInfinitely}), they solved the conjecture for manifolds with positive Ricci curvature.
+By analogy with the min-max construction of the eigenvalues of the Laplacian, these methods led to the definition of a non-linear spectrum for the area functional.
+Together with Liokumovich (\cite{LiokumovichMarquesNeves}), they showed this non-linear spectrum satisfies a Weyl law.
+Later, in joint work with Irie (\cite{IrieMarquesNeves}), they obtained the density of minimal hypersurfaces for generic metrics, and in joint work with Song (\cite{MarquesNevesSong}), they showed the existence of an equidistributed family of minimal hypersurfaces for generic metrics.
+Both results based on the Weyl Law, solved Yau's conjecture for generic metrics.
+Finally, the general case of Yau's conjecture was later solved by Song (\cite{Song}).
 In this elegant work, Song localized the methods from \cite{MarquesNevesInfinitely} to prove the existence of infinitely many minimal hypersurfaces on a domain bounded by stable hypersurfaces.
-As in Pitt's work, it is not known (even for bumpy metrics) if it is possible to rule out high multiplicity directly in any of these constructions.

-In a series of papers (\cite{Marques,MarquesNevesMorse,MarquesNevesTop,Neves}), the last two authors also presented a program to obtain a Morse-theoretic description of the set of minimal hypersurfaces for generic metrics.
-More precisely, they conjectured:
+All this progress, led the last two authors to propose a Morse-theoretic description of the set of minimal hypersurfaces for generic metrics (see \cite{Marques,MarquesNevesMorse,MarquesNevesTop,Neves}).
+In this context, it was conjectured:

-\textbf{Morse Index Conjecture.} \textit{For a generic metric g on $M^n$, $3 \leq n \leq 7$, there exists a sequence $\{\Sigma_k\}$ of smooth, embedded, two-sided, closed minimal hypersurfaces such that: $\operatorname{index}(\Sigma_k) = k$ and $ C^{-1}k^{1/n} \leq \operatorname{area}(\Sigma )\leq C k^{1/n}$ for some $C >0$.} The proposed program to prove this conjecture was based on three main components: the use of min-max constructions over multiparameter sweepouts to obtain existence results, the characterization of the Morse index of min-max minimal hypersurfaces under the multiplicity one assumption, and a proof of the Multiplicity One Conjecture:
+\textbf{Morse Index Conjecture.} \textit{For a generic metric g on $M^n$, $3 \leq n \leq 7$, there exists a sequence $\{\Sigma_k\}$ of smooth, embedded, two-sided, closed minimal hypersurfaces such that: $\operatorname{index}(\Sigma_k) = k$ and $ C^{-1}k^{1/n} \leq \operatorname{area}(\Sigma _k)\leq C k^{1/n}$ for some $C >0$.} The proposed program to prove this conjecture was based on three main components: the use of min-max constructions over multiparameter sweepouts to obtain existence results, the characterization of the Morse index of min-max minimal hypersurfaces under the multiplicity one assumption, and a proof of the following multiplicity one conjecture: